DevOpsBootcamp/website/source/03_editors_git.rst

 =============

 * What can the people around you help with?
-* Try both
-* Choose one and get good at it
+* Try both; choose one and get good at it
 * Have a good answer when people ask why you made that choice
     * "Because it's familiar" is tolerated
     * "Because I was initially taught it" is common but accepted (honesty)